VolueSpark/spark-docs/docs/energy-coordination/Introduction.md

 ## Basic endpoint flows

 The API is built around the concept of resources, events and reports.
-The following diagram shows the basic flow of the API.

-**TODO: Insert better diagram here
-TODO: Explain the flow and intention of each step better, updated for Q3 with incentives and such.**

 ### Registering a resource